macropin/Syra2CSV/README.md

-# Aust Domains (Syra Systems) Reseller Transactions to CSV
+# Syra Systems (Aust Domains / Crazy Domains) Reseller Transactions to CSV

 Problem: Aust Domains / Syra Systems do not provide an API for extracting the financial transaction information from their reseller system.